d13r/laravel-breadcrumbs/README.md

 ### Route binding exceptions

 It will throw an `InvalidBreadcrumbException` if the breadcrumb doesn't exist, to remind you to create one.
-To prevent this, first initialise the config file, if you haven't already:
+To disable this (e.g. if you have some pages with no breadcrumbs), first initialise the config file, if you haven't already:

 ```bash
 php artisan vendor:publish --provider="DaveJamesMiller\Breadcrumbs\BreadcrumbsServiceProvider"